ufrgs-hyman/meican/docs/guide/installation-ubuntu.md

 php composer.phar global require "fxp/composer-asset-plugin:~1.2.1"
 ```

-Install MEICAN and all dependencies:
+Install MEICAN and all dependencies.
+It is **possible** that before the installation you are prompted by a "access token" of GitHub.
+You must have an account on GitHub to get a valid token on [GitHub](https://github.com/settings/tokens).

+In the root folder run:

 ```
 php composer.phar install
 ```

-It is possible that before the installation you are prompted by a "access token" of GitHub.
-You must have a user on GitHub to get a valid token on: https://github.com/settings/tokens

 Create a simbolic link to app web folder on /var/www: